We all experience challenging, painful, even heartbreaking moments. They’ve been part of life’s journey since, well, forever.

 In fact, I believe we can compassionately witness troubling, even catastrophic events with as much heart and soul as we can muster.
 And further, we can benefit from the sense of control this particular form of self-discipline gives us.
 Because the reality is that non-judgment is freeing.

-Seek and find whatever meaning moves you forward
+Seek and find whatever meaning sustains you.

 Is anyone else thinking of Viktor Frankl in this moment?
 A 20th century psychiatrist and Holocaust survivor, he made major contributions to our understanding of the human spirit through writing about our fundamental human freedom to find our own meaning in anything.